How Long Will It Take to Complete an RN to BSN Program?

 Take Summer Courses

 If possible, consider taking summer courses to accelerate your progress.
-Many programs offer summer sessions that can help you complete required courses more quickly.
+Many programs offer summer sessions which can help you complete required courses more quickly.

 Explore Online or Hybrid Options